I will be traveling outside the U.S., what type of coverage will international travel insurance provide me?

 - Most annual travel insurance plans have one policy maximum and not various options to choose from.

-To learn more about Multi-Trip policies, please view Annual Travel Insurance.
+To learn more about Multi-Trip policies, please view the Annual Travel Insurance article below.

 - Change your mind and decide not to travel,